EliedersonLinhares/SearchForFiles/README.md

 - ✅ Support for multiple drives.
 - ✅ Basic interface in swing.
 - ✅ Option to add an folder from tree to favorites panel, to fast access
+- ✅ Show video and pdf thumbnails
+- ✅ Save video thumbnails on disc(cache) to reduce time rendering

 ## 🚀 Features to be implemented
 - ℹ️ Better UI design